popkristina/rag_poc_solution/README.md

 # Final System Requirements

-### 1. Objective
+## 1. OBJECTIVE

-The objective of the final system is the same as the one of the POC, except
+The objectives of the final system are the same as the one of the POC, except there should be another one included: Cost savings.

+In order to achieve cost savings, the following should be true:

+    Cost(hours of labor to develop solution) + Cost(hours of labor to maintain solution) + Cost(API calls to LLM on AWS) + Cost(Storage) < Cost(hours of labor in searching through documentation instead of working on other profitable projects)

+## 2.